Revisiting $\mu$SR Studies of Ion Dynamics in the Light of Extended Kubo-Toyabe Model

 Here, we extracted these two parameters from literature claiming to have measured {\sl ion} diffusion (Group A), and plotted them with $E_{\rm a}$ and $\nu_0$ respectively on the horizontal and vertical axes in Figure \ref{fig3}(b).
 For comparison, the values from papers reporting {\sl muon} diffusion (Group B) and those claiming to have measured Li ion diffusion by NMR (Group C) are superimposed.
 As can be seen, Groups A and B have in common smaller $\nu_0$ and $E_{\rm a}$ than those in Group C. Considering that diffusion by mechanisms (1) and (2) is negligible in ion diffusion, it is strongly suggested that the results for Group A are dominated by muon self-diffusion in common with Group B. Attention should be also paid to the cases where muon motion occurs by the mechanisms other than phonon-assisted tunneling; it can be driven by local tunneling or a significant lowering of the effective energy barrier due to pronounced zero-point oscillations \cite{Ito:23,Dehn:21,Hempelmann:98,Ito:17}.
-Meanwhile, the mechanism (3) also dominates in muon diffusion at higher temperatures, as has been demonstrated in several compounds \cite{Ito:10} (not shown here).
+Meanwhile, the mechanism (3) also dominates in muon diffusion at higher temperatures, as has been demonstrated in several compounds \cite{Graf:79,Ito:10} (not shown here).

 As has been confirmed in the hybrid perovskite example, the temperature dependence of the $\mu$SR spectra for $Q<1$ is qualitatively different from that expected from the dKT function corresponding to $Q=1$.
-Considering that the change in $\mu$SR spectra is well reproduced by the dKT function with monotonically increasing $\nu$ in all Group A cases, it is more likely that the spin relaxation observed in these cases is in fact primarily due to muon self-diffusion rather than ion diffusion.
+Considering that the change in the $\mu$SR spectra for all Group A cases is well reproduced by the conventional dKT function where the deduced $\nu$ follows the Arrhenius equation, it is more likely that the spin relaxation observed in these cases is in fact primarily due to muon self-diffusion rather than ion diffusion.